XanaduAI/strawberryfields/doc/algorithms/gaussian_boson_sampling.rst

     Measure | q[2]
     Measure | q[3]

 after the beamsplitter array.
-After constructing the circuit and running the engine, the values of the Fock state measurements will be available by returning :attr:`~.Results.samples`.
+After constructing the circuit and running the engine, the values of the Fock state measurements will be available by returning :attr:`~.Result.samples`.
 In order to sample from this distribution, it will be required to repeat the execution of this circuit multiple times, storing the resulting measurements each time.

 .. warning:: While all backends support the Gaussian boson sampling scheme, the Gaussian backend currently does not support the Fock state measurement operation :class:`.MeasureFock` (provided by the shortcut ``Measure``).